cossacklabs/product-docs/acra/security-controls/key-management/operations/generation.md

 # Key generation

-During the inital setup of Acra you will need to generate new keys for all components involved.
+During the initial setup of Acra you will need to generate new keys for all components involved.

 1. Acra Master Key(s).